 My new research project examines the relationship between children with Autism Spectrum Disorder, the elderly with dementia, and smart technologies, such as AI and robots in South Korea.
-Fundamentally interdisciplinary, this project invites conversations among queer-feminist theories, postcolonial critiques, critical disability studies, and East Asian science and technology studies.
+Fundamentally interdisciplinary, this project invites conversations among queer-feminist theories, critical disability studies, and East Asian science and technology studies.

 - "'Warm Robots' for Children with Autism Spectrum Disorder?
 The Thermodynamics of Sociality, Humanity, and Techno-society in South Korea," under revision for resubmission

 - "The Erotics of Singularity and the Biopolitics of Intimacy,” a special issue of Humanimalia: A Journal of Human/Animal Interface Studies, revised and resubmitted.

 - “The Biopolitics of Languaging in the Cybernetic Fold: A Decolonial and Queer Ear to the Cosmo-poetics,” a special issue on Biopolitics, Necropolitics, and Cosmopolitics for the Journal of Gender Studies 29.1 (2020)